pogzyb/asyncwhois/README.rst

 asyncwhois
 ==========

-Async-compatible Python module for retrieving WHOIS information of domains.
+(asyncio compatible) Python package for querying the WHOIS information for any domain name.

 Installation